-The development of short stories as a genre can be seen as a new way of negotiating with the newly understood complex fields of modern and post modern human experiences.
+The development of short stories as a genre can be seen as a new way of negotiating with the newly understood complex fields of modern and post-modern human experiences.
 From this perspective, Katherine Mansfield’s “The Fly” may be seen as both a suspended moment within a spacio-temporal context as well as a boundless expanse of human existence.
 The characters, despite being very few in number, are richly drawn.
 The Boss is no exception.

-The Boss vs Woodifield
+The Boss Versus Woodifield

 What strikes the readers at the very beginning is the namelessness of the Boss.
 This becomes more and more disturbing when the readers try to think about the possible reasons.
-At the very onset, the central character is seen to engage himself in a struggle, to fit himself in a structure, of a conventional boss of an enterprise who is in control of his own as well as other people’s lives.
+At the very onset, the central character is seen to engage himself in a struggle to fit himself in the structure of a conventional boss of an enterprise who is in control of his own as well as other people’s lives.
 He might be successful in fooling Woodifield (“It did one good to see him”), but the readers are not to be deceived so easily.
-The deliberate eagerness to show off his renovated chamber, or a surprise in the form of a “nutty” whiskey, is juxtaposed to his conscious reluctance to discuss about his son, framed in the photograph.
+The deliberate eagerness to show off his renovated chamber, or a surprise in the form of a “nutty” whiskey, is juxtaposed to his conscious reluctance to discuss his son, framed in the photograph.
 This tendency to fortify himself against emotional intruders is totally upset with the old man’s remark about the boy’s grave: “It was exactly as though the earth had opened and he had seen the boy lying there with Woodifield’s girl staring down at him.”

-The Boss: Portrayal of Denial
+A Portrayal of Denial

 It might be from a sense of superiority that he can not accept such uniformity of human destiny beyond death.
 We see in him a constant state of denial.
 Equally disturbing is the way in which he makes a conscious preparation to mourn his son’s death over again with deliberate weeping.
 The failure to do so becomes, as James Joyce would have called it, a moment of epiphany.
 The moment of motionless contemplation extends in a flashback to construct a roadmap for the readers into the Boss’s mindscape.
 The fly episode becomes a correlative of the complex maze inside the Boss’s mind.